Bath & Body Works, Inc. (BBWI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-4, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bath & Body Works, Inc. ("Bath & Body Works" or the "Company") (NYSE: BBWI).
+LOS ANGELES, Feb.
+5, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Bath & Body Works, Inc. ("Bath & Body Works" or the "Company") (NYSE: BBWI) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BATH & BODY WORKS, INC. (BBWI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 16, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?